CTSRD-CHERI/cheribsd-getting-started/src/features/README.md

 both ABIs, although CheriABI packages are currently considered experimental.
 This is discussed further in the [chapter on packages](../packages/).

+## CheriABI desktop environment (experimental)

+As of the 22.12 release, the installer has gained the option to install a desktop environment using the Panfrost GPU on the Morello System-on-Chip.
+The option installs a basic desktop environment using KDE and Wayland compiled for CheriABI with the `cheri-desktop` package.
+It also installs a hybrid ABI Firefox web browser via the `cheri-desktop-hybrid-extras` package.

 ## Userspace heap temporal memory safety (experimental)

 CheriBSD implements, on an experimental development branch, support for the